 - Test different offers or options for select customer groups

-- Choose from in low risk segments (i.e, price trials, test, customer value discovery exercises, simulations).
-Make adjusts to your price and customer segmentation, as required based on the findings from your trials and tests.
+- Choose low-risk customer segments (i.e., price trials, test, customer value discovery exercises, simulations).
+Make adjustments to your price and customer segmentation, as required based on the findings from your trials and tests.

-- Analyse whether the additional offer combination costs more to administer then the incremental profit it would generate.
+- Analyse whether the “additional offer combination” costs more to administer than the incremental profit it would generate.
 Pay attention to differences in cost-to-serve.
 Is it easy to measure and enforce?
 Can you generate favourable positioning versus the competition with a tiered pricing structure?

 - Capture the best possible price from each segment; making the sales at the lowest possible cost, or both.
 Re-align with your customers’ price response: direct feedback, sensitivity analyses and won-loss stats.

 - Refine price-offer structure for different segments (generally, customers are self-selective; if they don’t tell you what they want, they’ll certainly tell you what they don’t want.).

 - For other segments, strategically unbundle value if a bundle in a particular segment is undermining rather than enhancing profits.
 To do this, determine the right offer and price for the offer based on detailed competitive and customer intelligence.